stcorp/muninn/README.rst

 This sections contains backend specific settings for the postgresql backend and may contain the following settings:

-- connection_string: A postgresql connection string of the database containing product attributes.
+- connection_string: Mandatory.
+A postgresql connection string of the database containing product attributes.
 The default is the empty string, which will connect to the default database for the user invoking muninn.